LAST UPDATE: 17th May 2019

 I also have to give the name of Dali’s Bar.
 That’s now several years that this place is a temple for electro music with a very nice selection.
 It is situated right in the most touristic area of Brussels, a street where I suggest any visitor avoid nearly everything.
 As the French grammar, this rule knows few exceptions: Dali’s Bar being one of them!

-If you want to spend the night dancing on the tables, you should definitely try Le Celtica in the center…
+If you want to spend the night dancing on the tables (and if you are around 19 years old), you should definitely try Le Celtica in the center…

 Don’t get into the trap of the Club Clandestin, in a small street of the Sablon area.
 Despite its name and situation, it’s not a clandestine, secret, hidden gem hard to find for the outsiders.
 They are misusing the name and the place usually attract posh people over 30 but can be more eclectic depending on the party organized.
 Note that certain nights, they give the stage to bands playing live.